 On that website, you can find the chart for “Family-Sponsored Preferences” and two more for “Employment-Based Preferences.”
 These charts will tell you when you can apply for a visa.
-Moreover, you can find out when the visa actually can be given to you.
-Here are some tips on how to loo in these charts:
+Moreover, you can find out when the visa can be given to you.
+Here are some tips on how to look at these charts:

 - First, locate your preference category in the column on the left.

 Every prospective immigrant has his or her priority date.
-The priority date is the date when USCIS first received the I-130, or when the Department of Labor received the labor certification request by your employer petitioner.
+The priority date is when USCIS first received the I-130 or when the Department of Labor received the labor certification request by your employer petitioner.
 Your priority date will be on your paperwork from one of these agencies.

-The earlier your priority date is will mean you are in line ahead of others, but the current cutoff date will not tell you how long you will wait before your visa or green card is available.
-But, the Visa Bulletin website provides information on how long previous applicants are waiting for visas, so you can check what an approximate waiting time is.
+The earlier your priority date will mean you are ahead of others, but the current cutoff date will not tell you how long you will wait before your visa or green card is available.
+But, the Visa Bulletin website provides information on how long previous applicants are waiting for visas so that you can check the approximate waiting time.

 Sometimes the government feds up with a large number of visa applications.
 This is usually a reason why the cutoff dates are prolonged for months.

 Don’t get confused with a box containing the letter C or U instead of a date.
-The letter C stands for “current,” and it means there are numbers of visas in that category, and it means no one has to wait.
+The letter C stands for “current,” meaning there are several visas in that category, and no one has to wait.
 On the other side, the letter U stands for “unavailable,” indicating the opposite – the visas have already been distributed.
 In other words, you have to wait for the next deadline.

-If you, your family member or employer who petitioned change addresses, you have to contact the National Visa Center (NVC).
+If you, your family member, or your employer petitioned to change addresses, you must contact the National Visa Center (NVC).
 This contact point keeps your case file until your priority date is close to being current.
 You can notify them online using the Public Inquiry Form.

 Your Priority Date Is Current- What Now?

-When you finally see a later date or the letter “C” on the “Dates for Filing” on the Visa Bulletin website, you will know that your priority date became current.
+When you finally see a later date or the letter “C” on the “Dates for Filing” on the Visa Bulletin website, you will know that your priority date has become current.

-Right after you notice this, you don’t have to wait for the government to call you.
+You don’t have to wait for the government to call you after you notice this.
 Instead, you can contact the NVC and ask for the appropriate instructions.

-Nevertheless, if you are at the moment in the United States and eligible to apply for your green card visa that requires being either in lawful immigration status or is an immediate relative of a U.S. citizen, you shall not wait for an invitation.
+Nevertheless, if you are now in the United States and eligible to apply for your green card visa that requires being either in lawful immigration status or is an immediate relative of a U.S. citizen, you shall not wait for an invitation.
 Alternatively, you can submit your adjustment of status to USCIS.
-You can only do this if USCIS confirmed that you could use the Visa Bulletin filing date.
+You can only do this if USCIS confirms that you could use the Visa Bulletin filing date.
 This information The Visa Bulletin page will provide.

 When No One Noticed Your Current Priority Date

-Maybe you forget to check the Visa Bulletin, or maybe the NVC has tried to notify you, but you missed to provide the new address, or the NVC might have failed to keep track.
-This can cause a problem in delay or even ruin your plans of migrating.
+Maybe you forget to check the Visa Bulletin, or maybe the NVC has tried to notify you, but you missed providing the new address, or the NVC might have failed to keep track.
+This can cause a problem in delay or even ruin your migratory plans.